Go Birding At

 Diet: Berries

 The phainopepla is a slender, long-tailed, round-winged bird with red eyes and a shaggy crest.
 Adult males are shiny black with white wing patches; adult females are grayish with white edging on all wing feathers.
 Their call is a low questioning hoi.
 Their song is a series of disjointed, short, warbled phrases that may be grating in quality.
+Find this beautiful bird in the Roosevelt Lake area.

 Rock Wren